AmeetGill/Trison/README.md

   }
   let tunnelCreated: Tunnel = newMultiLevelQueue.createSTTunnelWithId(
       processorFunction,
-      "uuid", // unique id of tunnel
-      false // withWorker: if true, it will create a worker that will start processing message automatically );
+      "uuid", // unique id of tunnel, must be unique accross STTunnels false // withWorker: if true, it will create a worker that will start processing message automatically );
 ```